Davemane42/DU-Scripts/README.md

 ![PlayerLogger](https://github.com/Davemane42/DU-Scripts/blob/master/images/PlayerLogger.png?raw=true)

-Log player activity to a DataBank and render to a screen Support about 175 entry before you need to clear the DataBank
+Log player activity to a DataBank and render to a screen<br />
+Support about 175 entry before you need to clear the DataBank

 <details close="close">
   <summary>Instalation:</summary>